marionbarker/loopdocs/docs/browser/tf-users.md

 Once the first build completes, you will be able to configure *TestFlight* for the app.

-!!! tip "Add Each Users One Time"
+!!! tip "Add Each User One Time"
-    Once you add a user to have access to your TestFlight for this app, you don't need to do it again - it remains available to them across rebuilds and different versions for that app.
+    Once you add a user to have access to your TestFlight for this app, you don't need to do it again - it remains available to them across rebuilds and different versions of that app.

 You are configuring a private capability for your family using an Internal Testing group.
 You need the *Apple ID* email address for each adult installing from your build.
 When building for a child, you will use your own *Apple ID*, not theirs.
 See [*TestFlight* for a Child](phone-install.md#testflight-for-a-child).